-These threatened species are known for their low reproductive rate, and while there isn’t a lot of information out there about their mating habits, we can make some guesses.
+This vulnerable species are known for its low reproductive rate, and while there isn’t a lot of information out there about their mating habits, we can make some guesses.

-They have a very low reproductive rate because the female Giant Panda only ovulates once a year and the fertilized egg divides slowly.
+They have a very low reproductive rate because the female Giant Panda only ovulates once a year, and the fertilized egg divides slowly.
+The female Panda gives birth after 95-160 days of pregnancy.
 The cubs are also very small and vulnerable at birth.